xxmu53xx/Odilao-Gella-Largo-Repo/README.md

 - **User Authentication and Access Control**
   - Secure login to ensure only authorized users can access specific areas.
-  - Role-based access for admins, managers, and other user types.
+  - Role-based access for admins and other user types.

 - **Order Management**
   - Create, update, and track customer orders efficiently.